AntonioRib/TME-CPS/README.md

 The -k parameter with the key is deprecated and it's not used.
 The -u with the username parameter is used to execute the SSH commands (therefore needs a user with enough permissions).
 This software will start a proxy-SSH session on the specified Minion (with the flag ``` -h host ```), and to stop it the user needs to write ``` QUIT ```

+### System Bootstrap

+Before running the software, the file ``` createSystem.sh ``` should be run.
+This file will prepare the file system how the software expects it.

+After compiling the Client softwares will be built onto a the folder ``` \bin ```.
+The Servers softwares will be ready to use on each server folder ``` \src\Servers\<softwareFolder> ``` eg. ``` \src\Servers\Monitor ```.

+To start the System, first we need to start one Monitor node and an Auditing Hub node.
+For these to start, they need to be audited by the Auditor software.
+From the root directory, to start a Monitor Node (as an example, whenever there is an address to put we will use ``` 127.0.0.1 ```).

+    cd src/Servers/MonitorSGX
+    ./MonitorSGX -u root -j 0 -h 127.0.0.1

+On a client instance, from the root directory

+    ./bin/Auditor
+    attm 127.0.0.1

+If everything goes correct the Monitor node should have been audited and marked as trusted.
+The procedure is similar for an Auditing Hub node.
+After a Monitor node and an Auditing Hub are set up, we can set up Minion nodes.
+This is done, on another instance, from the root directory.

+    cd src/Servers/MinionSGX
+    ./MinionSGX -m 127.0.0.1 -h 127.0.0.1 -i 127.0.0.1

+The Minion node should connect to the Monitor node and be verified.
+From here, we can start using our system normally from the Client softwares we have (AuditorMinion, AuditorInterface, Developer and System Administrator).

 ## Open Issues & Other Considerations

 * Some software parameters are left from previous implementations and are therefore useless.